 Whilst it’s not possible to ‘revise’ for MMIs, preparation for interview should include reflecting on relevant work experience, familiarising yourself with the professionalism and ethical standards dentists are held to, and being confident in communicating with a wide variety of people.

 Interviews will take place throughout February half term week.
 Applicants will continue to be invited to interview until all places have been filled.
-Unsuccessful applicants will hear from us too by mid January.
-No alternative interview dates are available and Skype or telephone interviews are not offered.
+Unsuccessful applicants will hear from us too by mid-January.
+No alternative interview dates are available and online or telephone interviews are not offered.

 Candidates who are interviewed are looked after by and offered a tour of the Dental School by current dental students.
-If you can, it is a good idea to visit the University prior to application on one of the University Open Days held each June, September and October.
+If you can, it is a good idea to visit the University prior to application on one of the University Open Days held in June, October and November.
 Please note that we cannot make arrangements to meet with prospective applicants on an individual basis.